pkutaj/dabaez_annotated/2019_lamda_ground_up.md

 * ... it is kind of like **machine code**
 * it is very abstract, purely in the world of function
-* but having that - you can have more interesting things like writing recurive functions
+* but having that - you can have more interesting things like writing **recursive functions**

-## 16. FACTORIAL WITH RECURSION
+## 2. FACTORIAL WITH RECURSION
 * first, let's start with factorial in a python way

-### 16.1.
+### 2.1.
 Usual Python implementation of factorial

 ```python
 def fact(n):